 Democracy Fellows work full-time for an eleven-month period from September through July with the potential opportunity to join our staff at the completion of the fellowship.
 Compensation is subsistence level for the DC area (currently projected as an annual salary of $32,000), along with health and dental benefits, vacation days, commuting reimbursement, moving costs, and weekly office lunches.

 FairVote staff are committed to transforming American democracy in to one that respects every vote and every voice.
 The office environment is informal, but focused on making a difference.
 We seek an applicant eager to work in such an environment, and, ideally, with some of the following skills:

-Resume, cover letter, writing samples (one of which reflects your skills writing for a popular audience) and two names of references required.
+Resume, cover letter, two writing samples (one of which reflects your skills writing for a popular audience) and two names of references required.
 In your cover letter, please explain why you want to be a Democracy Fellow and what skills you hope to gain from the experience.
 Please feel encouraged to express interest in any particular project or issue within FairVote's mission and work.
-Please send materials to email@example.com, and be sure to specifically address all materials to FairVote's Executive Director, Rob Richie.
+Please send materials to firstname.lastname@example.org, and be sure to specifically address all materials to FairVote's Executive Director, Rob Richie.
 Applications for fellowships starting in September are due by March 13, 2017, but may be sent at any time.